Supergiovane/node-red-contrib-knx-ultimate/README.md

 ## The most popular KNX node for Node-RED

-KNX Ultimate is the most advanced KNX integration for Node-RED, providing secure KNX/IP communication, routing, ETS project import, ETS diagnostics, virtual devices, and powerful automation nodes.
-Build professional, reliable, and scalable smart home and building automation projects with minimal effort. ù
+KNX Ultimate provides KNX/IP and KNX Secure communication, ETS project import, routing, diagnostics, virtual devices and automation utilities.

-You can optionally increase the power of KNX, by installing node-red-contrig-hue-ultimate for Philips Hue and installing node-red-contrig-matter-ultimate form Matter Controller and Matter Bridge (control matter device via KNX and expose KNX GA via Matter).
-These optional nodes will detect KNX-Ultimate and seamlessy integrate with KNX, without further configurations.
+The palette contains KNX Device, KNX Utility, KNX Viewer, KNX IoT Bridge, KNX Multi Routing and KNX Router Filter.

+**Upgrading from version 7.x.x:** migrate old KNX utility, HUE and Matter nodes before installing version 8.
+The migration is **fully automated** by a push of a button.
+The old nodes, their configuration nodes and KNX AI are no longer included.
+Follow the [upgrade steps](MIGRATION.md) to keep your flows working.

+**For native Philips Hue seamless integration**, install `node-red-contrib-hue-ultimate`.
+**For native Matter Controller and Matter Bridge seamless integration**, install `node-red-contrib-matter-ultimate`.
+Select your existing KNX gateway in those nodes to enable KNX integration.
+Both packages can also work without KNX Ultimate.
+**For native AI driven KNX control and KNX installer's on field diegnostic and unit testing integration**, install `node-red-contrib-cerebrum-ultimate`.

 <br/>
 <br/>